Holy Crown of Hungary: Origin

 However, the legend is not supported by historical evidence.
 Mieszko I did not live at the same time as St. Stephen I or Pope Sylvester II.
 Also, the "Greater Legend" of St Stephen, written around 1083, makes no mention of the Crown's Roman provenance: "in the fifth year after the death of his father...they brought a Papal letter of blessing...and the Lord’s favoured one, Stephen, was chosen to be king, and was anointed with oil and auspiciously crowned with the diadem of royal honour".
-Moreover, Vatican archives have found no record of the granting of the crown, despite the prestige that would accrue from such a discovery.
-Another document giving doubtful evidence is by Thietmar von Merseburg (died 1018): he wrote that Holy Roman Emperor Otto III consented to Stephen's coronation, and that the Pope sent his blessings, but there is no mention a crown.
+Moreover, Vatican archives have found no record of the granting of the crown.
+Another document giving doubtful evidence is by Thietmar von Merseburg (died 1018): he wrote that Holy Roman Emperor Otto III consented to Stephen's coronation, and that the Pope sent his blessings, but there is no mention of a crown.

-There are also more romantic theories putting the origin of the crown into the far past in Asia.

 The question to what extent the upper part of the Holy Crown belonged to the crown of King Stephen I remained open until 1978, when the coronation insignia was returned to Hungary and a thorough examination was carried out.

 The differing styles and techniques used in making the enamel pictures and the fact that the inscriptions on the diadem are in Greek and on the bands in Latin suggest that the two parts were probably made in two different periods.
 However, there are no known representations in which the crown is separated: the Holy Crown is always shown as one.